Kriechi/certbot-dns-gandi-modern/README.md

 You can setup automatic renewal using `crontab` with the following job for weekly renewal attempts:

 ```
-0 0 * * 0 certbot renew -q --authenticator dns-gandi --dns-gandi-credentials /etc/letsencrypt/gandi/gandi.ini --server https://acme-v02.api.letsencrypt.org/directory
+0 0 * * 0 certbot renew -q --authenticator dns-gandi --dns-gandi-credentials /etc/letsencrypt/gandi.ini
 ```

 ## Reading material

-* A [blog post](https://www.linux.it/~ema/posts/letsencrypt-the-manual-plugin-is-not-working/) by [@realEmaRocca](https://twitter.com/realEmaRocca) describing how to use this plugin on Debian
+* A [blog post](https://www.linux.it/~ema/posts/letsencrypt-the-manual-plugin-is-not-working/) by [@realEmaRocca](https://twitter.com/realEmaRocca) describing how to use this plugin on Debian.

+Keep in mind that this blog post references the "non-modern" variant - so make to install and use the correct "modern" variant if needed.

 ## FAQ

-> What's `certbot-plugin-gandi` and `certbot-dns-gandi` ?

-Decision was taken to adapt the name of the plugin to the common DNS plugin naming convention `certbot-dns-*` so the legacy package `certbot-plugin-gandi` will be deprecated in favor of `certbot-dns-gandi`.
+Make sure to uninstall and remove any trace of the "non-modern" or "older package name" variants `certbot-plugin-gandi` and `certbot-plugin-gandi-modern` package.

 > I don't have a personal access token, only a Gandi LiveDNS API Key